 7.2 The accuracy of personal data shall be checked when it is collected.
 If any personal data is inaccurate or out-of-date, then all reasonable steps will be taken to amend or erase that data as appropriate.

 8. Data Retention

-8.2 When personal data is no longer required, all reasonable steps will be taken to erase or
+8.2.
+When personal data is no longer required, all reasonable steps will be taken to safely dispose of it.

 9. Secure Processing